 Golden Pints is expanding.
 We're planning to add beer gardens in Windermere, Ambleside, Kendal and surrounding areas — all verified in person, with the same live sun tracking.

-Get notified when we launchLive sun scores for all 33 Lancaster pubs — updated every 60 seconds.
+Get notified when we launchLive sun scores for verified Lancaster pubs — updated every 60 seconds.

 Open live tracker